shaydin/DBTest/README.md

-# ConTrack
+# DBTest
-This is an application created in Java meant to assist with tracking containers rented to customers.
+This is an application meant to assist with tracking containers rented to customers using Java and MySQL.